 The mighty Symphonic Metal front chicks from Exit Eden recently tried to pull that pop cover stunt as well.
 The outcome was – well – bizarre to say the least.
 With tracks ranging from juvenile wet dreams to age-old pop disasters that we all hoped would stay dead.
-But that will be for a different review, if ever I find the time.
+But that will be for a different review if ever I find the time.

 Much to our relief, the album is a friggin’ bundle of metal energy.
 With much more mature and new material to boot than at first meets the eye.
 But, did they do it again?
 The inclusion of previously released tracks?
-Damn straight they did: Try Akelarre, The Slavic Covenant and a new version of Fear a’ Bhàta to name just three.
-But more to that later.
+Damn straight they did: Try Akelarre, The Slavic Covenant, and a new version of Fear a’ Bhàta to name just three.

 Incursed hails from – no, not Ireland.
-Or Denmark, the old nemesis of the Britons back in viking times.
-They join us from Basque Country in Spain of all places; Bilbao to be precise.
+Or Denmark, the old nemesis of the Britons back in Viking times.
+They join us from Basque Country in Spain of all places, Bilbao to be precise.
 I confess: At first I placed them somewhere up in the cold North, not on the Northern shore of Spain, though.

 Not that Incursed did not produce any duds on Amalur.
 This Alestorm imitation unhappily called Zombeer Alcoholocaust should just stay in Davy Jones’ Locker where it belongs.
 And not come out anymore – ever.
-If you want to be Christopher Bowes‘ band equivalent, then you also need to muster their energy, inherent savvy and dangerously large swagger.
+If you want to be Christopher Bowes‘ band equivalent, then you also need to muster their energy, inherent savvy, and dangerously large swagger.
 If you can’t do that, don’t even try.

 To add some more spice, they do have the guts to try somewhat unorthodox approaches to serve your metal menu.
-For instance Amalur – the highly compressed ballady title track – combines Spanish guitar acoustics and gritty metal in a pretty appealing setting.
-At first this weird mix found throughout the record did not ring true.
+For instance, Amalur – the highly compressed ballady title track – combines Spanish guitar acoustics and gritty metal in a pretty appealing setting.
+At first, this weird mix found throughout the record did not ring true.
 But it is actually pretty good, as it shuffles the metal ingredients differently.

-The band also fearlessly go after some traditional fare and turned a fine Irish love ballad into a metal song.
+The band also fearlessly goes after some traditional fare and turned a fine Irish love ballad into a metal song.
 Yet, the aforementioned Fear a’ Bhàta (boatman) sounds jolly good in its downturned metal glory.
 The band pretty lustily chants down the lyrics on that track – and then some.
-This traditional Irish folk song from times past exists in a myriad of versions, types and flavors.
+This traditional Irish folk song from times past exists in a myriad of versions, types, and flavors.
 Yet this here latest metal interpretation is just tasty.
 From a metalhead’s point of view of course.

 Then again Incursed float sideways into ballads like A Crownless King.
-Together with Ibone Gómez Tobarra of Sister Moon the band unleashes a pretty sturdy low-tempo track.
+Together with Ibone Gómez Tobarra of Sister Moon, the band unleashes a pretty sturdy low-tempo track.
 As a duet, no less.
 Again, a bit unusual to use blast beats in a rock ballad, but hey – ’tis their style.
-And finally we find a solo worth its salt in this specific track, Loki be lauded.
+And finally, we find a solo worth its salt in this specific track, Loki be lauded.
 On top, the cheeky dry humor in the thrashy moshpit-infused track The Slavic Covenant almost made me choke on my whiskey.

 Incursed annoyed me and at the same time impressed me with Amalur.
-On one hand they rehash old tracks over and over again.
+On one hand, they rehash old tracks over and over again.
 And this results in some serious staleness on this record.
 On the other hand, they release new material in this gritty, rough brand of rocky metal that seems to blast straight out of the proverbial garage.
 And this sets them apart from the mean crowd and gets them on a course to fame.
 Cool record.

-Oh, and do good ‘ol RMR a favor: Get us new stuff exclusively next time.
-No warmed-up potato salad anymore on the mighty track list.
+Oh, and do good ol’ RMR a favor: Get us new stuff exclusively next time.
+No warmed-up potato salad anymore on the mighty tracklist.
 That would help a lot, I am sure.